erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 Other systems such as the Fraunhofer Institute’s IPAnema have been aimed at logistics [@PottIPAnemaFamilyCableDriven2013].
 More recently there have also been further conceptual proposals for the use of parallel tendon robots on construction sites [@SousaSPIDERobotCableRobotSystem2016] as well as large scale 3D-printing efforts that utilize parallel tendon research prototypes [@IzardLargescale3DPrinting2017] (see @Fig:parallel-tendon-print).

-![Rendering of a 3D-printing concept for construction sites, taken from [@IzardLargescale3DPrinting2017]](./figures/parallel-tendon-printing-izard.png){ #fig:parallel-tendon-print }
+![Rendering of a 3D-printing concept for construction sites [@IzardLargescale3DPrinting2017]](./figures/parallel-tendon-printing-izard.png){ #fig:parallel-tendon-print }

 Parallel tendon kinematics come with some challenges and disadvantages.
 Dealing with tendon elasticity is particularly relevant to vibrations in the system.